alwaysdata/documentation/content/remote-access/admin-directory.en.md

 - _sites_: launches, shutdowns and failures of "upstream" web servers,
 - _jobs_: achievements of your [scheduled tasks](tasks),
 - _services_: achievements of your [services](services),
-- _apache_: a log for all applications using this web (PHP and Apache custom),
+- _apache_: a log for all applications using this web server (PHP and Apache custom),
+- _php_: a log for all applications using the PHP scripting language,
 - _uwsgi_: a log for every application (Python WSGI, Ruby Rack and Ruby on Rails <= 2.x).

 The alwaysdata administration's interface presents an excerpt of these logs (**Logs** - 📄).